johnalison/obsidian-notes/Input/Blogs/Whose Standards are too high?.md

 https://www.betonit.ai/p/whose-standards-are-too-high?utm_source=post-email-title&publication_id=820634&post_id=148614734&utm_campaign=email-post-title&isFreemail=true&r=lewoe&triedRedirect=true&utm_medium=email

-#Consume
+# Summary:
+By rejecting all mainstream political candidates, the author gets attacked for having too high-standards; shouldn't he prefer the "least bad" candidate.
+Response of the article is that its the political candidates themselves who have too high standards -- too high standards for the free market system.
+Government action (spending or regulation) is only justified by perceived failures of the free market.
+Argues that these claims of free-market failure are often overblown.

+# Notes

-- Any "Serious" candidates giving speaches sounds like C students giving presentations
+ Any "Serious" candidates giving speeches sounds like C students giving presentations

 # Arguments that current system is OK
 - US is one of best places to live.
 Politicians cant be that bad